delta-io/delta/README.md

 ## Delta Standalone Reader
 Delta Standalone Reader is a JVM library to read Delta Lake tables.
 Unlike https://github.com/delta-io/delta, this project doesn't use Spark to read tables and it has only a few transitive dependencies.
 It can be used to any application that cannot use a Spark cluster.
-- To compile the project, run build/sbt standalone/compile
+- To compile the project, run `build/sbt standalone/compile`
-- To test the project, run build/sbt standalone/test
+- To test the project, run `build/sbt standalone/test`
-- To generate the uber JAR, run build/sbt standalone/package
+- To generate the JAR, run `build/sbt standalone/package`

 ### How to use it
 You can add the Delta Standalone Reader library as a dependency using your favorite build tool.

 #### Maven
 Scala 2.12:
 ```xml